Skip to main content

 The Carrier Sends a 500-Page PDF.
 Your Paralegal Sorts It by Hand.

-Some carriers send neatly organized files.
-Others send a single PDF with hundreds of pages: duplicate NF-10s (one signed, two unsigned), bills from the wrong claimant, reprocessed EURs for the same date of service.
+Some carriers send organized files.
+Others send one PDF, hundreds of pages: duplicate NF-10s (one signed, two unsigned), bills from the wrong claimant, reprocessed EURs for the same date of service.
 Your staff spends an hour just figuring out which pages are which before the motion work even starts.

 Upload Whatever They Give You.
 We Sort It.